ContainerSSH/ContainerSSH/internal/backend/README.md

 : This is a logger factory used by the backend to create a logger for the instantiated backends after fetching the connection-specific configuration.

 `authBehavior`
-: This variable can contain one of `sshserver.AuthResponseSuccess`, `sshserver.AuthResponseFailure`, or `sshserver.AuthResponseUnavailable` to indicate how the backend should react to authenticatio requests.
+: This variable can contain one of `sshserver.AuthResponseSuccess`, `sshserver.AuthResponseFailure`, or `sshserver.AuthResponseUnavailable` to indicate how the backend should react to authentication requests.
 Normally, this can be set to `sshserver.AuthResponseUnavailable` since the [auth integration library](https://github.com/containerssh/authintegration) will take care of the authentication.

 The handler can be passed to the [sshserver](https://github.com/containerssh/sshserver) or to another overlay as a backend, for example [auth integration](https://github.com/containerssh/authintegration).